Cleanup continues after weekend severe storms down large trees, limbs

 “People love their trees, but when they hit their house or hit their cars, it puts a heck of a sudden expense and a hardship on people,” he said.

-For those who opt not to call a tree service, the city on Monday announced curbside pickup of tree and limb debris.
+The city on Monday announced curbside pickup of tree and limb debris.

-However, for curbside pickup in Tulsa, debris bundles cannot exceed 2 feet wide and 4 feet long, and much weigh less than 40 pounds each.
+For curbside pickup in Tulsa, debris bundles cannot exceed 2 feet wide and 4 feet long, and much weigh less than 40 pounds each.
 The limit is 15 bundles and/or bags per residence, the city said.

 Residents of Tulsa, Broken Arrow, Jenks, Bixby and unincorporated Tulsa County can drop off tree branches, grass clippings and leaves for free at the site by showing a driver’s license or current utility bill.